 Blessed Be Your Name by Matt Redman, which was featured at my Cursillo weekend.
 I do like it, but felt less attached to it than the other songs so it was dropped too in February 2011.

 While there are still many great songs I could record, there aren’t many left that I feel strongly compelled to record.
-My next CD features many originals but I still like to include some material that is familiar to listeners as well.
-Moreover the inclusion of songs by other composers helps to balance out the musical styles on the CD.
+My next 3rd CD featured many originals but I wanted to include some material that is familiar to listeners as well.
+Moreover the inclusion of songs by other composers helped to balance out the musical styles on the CD.

 There’s only so many songs that can fit on a CD, 18 or so, but I prefer to limit myself to 15.
 It takes a lot of work (and money) to record each song, so picking the right material is a necessarily thorough process with ongoing reconsiderations.
 I will now elaborate on this process.